mevijays/training-k8s/kubernetes/istio/Solved.md

 gateway creationfor virtual service using ingressgateway  (https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) first deploy a default profile istio with ingressgateway as outof the box. - metallb is required as given above.
-Deploy a workloads - open the httpbin.yaml and change the desired name for deployment if you want.
+Deploy a workloads - open the httpbin.yaml and change the desired name for deployment if you want.  ``Use HTTPbin for this yaml``
 ```bash
 kubectl create ns mondo-ns
 kubectl apply -f istio/samples/httpbin/httpbin.yaml -n mondons